wq/wq.db/README.md

 ## Features

-wq.db has two primary components: a REST API generator ([wq.db.rest]) and a collection of schema design patterns ([wq.db.patterns]) that facilitate flexible database layouts.
+wq.db provides following modules:

 ### [wq.db.rest]
 Extends the excellent [Django REST Framework] with a collection of views, serializers, and context processors useful for creating a progresively enhanced website that serves as its own mobile app and [its own REST API].
 The core of the library ([app.py]) includes an admin-style Router that connects REST urls to registered models, and provides a descriptive [configuration object] for consumption by [wq.app's client-side router].  wq.db.rest also includes a CRS-aware GeoJSON serializer/renderer.

 ### [wq.db.patterns]
-A collection of recommended design patterns ([annotate], [identify], [locate], and [relate]) that provide long-term flexibility and sustainability for user-maintained data collection applications.
+A collection of [design patterns] (e.g. [identify], [relate]) that provide long-term flexibility and sustainability for user-maintained data collection applications.
 These patterns are implemented as installable Django apps.

-### Batteries Included
+### [wq.db.contrib]
-Like Django itself, wq.db includes a [contrib] module that provides additional functionality not considered to be part of the "core" library.
+Like Django itself, wq.db includes a [contrib] module that provides additional functionality not considered to be part of the "core" library, including a [file manager], a [search] API, and a [chart] backend.

-#### [chart]
-Generates time series and box plot data for rendering by [wq/chart.js].
-Powered by [Django REST Pandas] and [vera].

-#### [dbio]
-Load data from external files into the database.
-Powered by [wq.io], [files], and [vera].

-#### [files]
-Generic file manager.
-Supports using the same `FileField` for both images and files.
-Also includes a URL-driven thumbnail generator.

-#### [search]
-Views for searching and disambiguating models using the [identify] and [annotate] patterns.

-#### [vera]
-Reference implementation of the [ERAV] model, an extension to EAV with support for maintaining multiple versions of an entity.

 [wq]: http://wq.io
 [Django]: https://www.djangoproject.com/